 Viktoras Petkus’ Apartment

-This beautiful old town building you’re standing in front of may seem ordinary, but it was, in fact, an object of constant surveillance of the KGB.
+This beautiful old town building you’re standing in front of may seem ordinary, but it was, in fact, an object of constant surveillance by the KGB.
 For good reason.
 You see, Viktoras Petkus lived here.
-He was a constant nightmare to the Soviet regime – a persistent dissident ever since he was a teen.
-At 19, he was first arrested for activism and dissemination of illegal press and spent 6 years in a labor camp in Komi.
+He was a constant nightmare to the Soviet regime – a persistent dissident from the time he was a teen.
+He was first arrested at 19 for activism and dissemination of illegal printed news and he spent 6 years in a labor camp in Komi.

-In 1977, KGB conducted a search of his apartment here and found many issues of underground press, a number of Helsinki Group documents as well as two typewriters.
-Thus, Petkus was arrested for the third time – three years in jail, 7 years in strict-regime labor camp and 5 years in exile.
-He was released slightly earlier, in 1988, due to the pressure on USSR from the West to free political prisoners.
-And, as you can expect, he returned to activism as soon as he was back.
+In 1977, the KGB conducted a search of his apartment here and found many issues of underground press, a number of Helsinki Group documents, and two typewriters, suspicious merely by their presence.
+According to the KGB, there was really no reason for a random individual to own one typewriter…let alone two.
+Thus, Petkus was arrested for a third time – this time he was sentenced to three years in jail, plus 7 years in a strict-regime labor camp and 5 years in exile.
+In 1988, he was released slightly early due to pressure put on the USSR by the West to free political prisoners.
+And, as you can expect, as soon as he was back, he returned to his activism.

 Members of Lithuanian Helsinki Group with Andrei Sakharov and other local dissidents in Vilnius, 1975.